 2. Make it a daily habit

 Like any other practice, meditation will benefit you most if you practice regularly.
 Try to meditate every day, even if it’s just for a few minutes.
-One way to do this is to make meditation a part of your daily routine, for example, try meditating for a few minutes first thing in the morning or last thing at night.
-By making it a part of your routine, it becomes easier to make time for it and stick with it.
+One way to do this is to make meditation a part of your daily routine; for example, try meditating for a few minutes first thing in the morning or last thing at night.
+By making it a part of your routine, you’ll have an easier time sticking with the practice.